TurtleWolf/MERNqaASSISTANCE/2018/09/25/QuestionLinks.md

 you have const Schema = mongoose;
 you're just missing the .Schema ")

-1. [What is the difference between _proto_ and prototype?](https://www.udemy.com/modern-javascript-from-the-beginning/learn/v4/questions/5163720 "I found this link on github..
+1. [What is the difference between _proto_ and prototype?](https://www.udemy.com/modern-javascript-from-the-beginning/learn/v4/questions/5163720 "I found this link on StackOverflow..
 __proto__ is the actual object that is used in the lookup chain to resolve methods, etc. prototype is the object that is used to build __proto__ when you create an object with new: ")